sagepublishing/CrossRef_RAT/Readme.md

 # Rejected article tracker

 This simple program will take a spreadsheet of ScholarOne submission data as input and return a spreadsheet of published articles with similar titles and author-names.
+The code and following instructions have been written for Python novices who should be able to use this to track articles rejected from a ScholarOne-based peer-review system.
+Advanced users should have no trouble adapting the code to work with other systems.

 ## How it works